-C C corporation
+- C C corporation

-D Disregarded entity
+- D Disregarded entity

-E Estate
+- E Estate

-F Foreign C corporation
+- F Foreign C corporation

-I Individual
+- I Individual

-P Partnership
+- P Partnership

-PTP Publicly traded partnership
+- PTP Publicly traded partnership

-S S corporation
+- S Corporation

-T Trust
+- T Trust

-TE Tax-exempt entity
+- TE Tax-exempt entity

 Residency.
 Mark the Resident box only if the owner is a resident individual, estate, or trust on the last day of the entity's tax year.
 Mark the Nonresident box only if the owner is a nonresident individual, estate or trust on the last day of the entity's tax year.
 If residency status is unknown, treat the owner as a nonresident.